Frequently asked questions for Employment Insurance Benefits online

 5. What is my “mother's maiden name”?

 Your mother's maiden name is also referred to as her family name, last name or surname.
 It is your mother's family name at the time of her birth.
 You will be asked for your mother’s maiden name when you apply for EI.
 You previously provided your mother’s maiden name when you first applied for a Social Insurance Number.
-Your mother’s maiden name that you provide on your EI Application has to match your mother’s maiden name you provided on your application for a Social Insurance Number.
+Your mother’s maiden name that you provide on your EI Application has to match the mother’s maiden name you provided on your application for a Social Insurance Number.
 If this information does not match it may delay the processing of your EI Application.

 6. Should I terminate or reactivate an existing claim?